-- a) To end discrimination in employment opportunities, benefits and pay for women. - b) To affirm new life-styles for children which allow boys and girls to express their essential humanity, and which encourage them to consider vocational prospects unrestricted by sex bias. - c) To provide suitable child care facilities for parents who work outside the home. - d) To call on their state legislatures, if they have not already done so, to ratify the Equal Rights Amendment.
-(PCUS, 1972, pp. 177-179)
+- To end discrimination in employment opportunities, benefits and pay for women. - b) To affirm new life-styles for children which allow boys and girls to express their essential humanity, and which encourage them to consider vocational prospects unrestricted by sex bias. - c) To provide suitable childcare facilities for parents who work outside the home. - d) To call on their state legislatures, if they have not already done so, to ratify the Equal Rights Amendment.
+(1972 PCUS, pp. 177-179)

-When the PCUS threw its weight behind the Equal Rights Amendment it joined the UPC in supporting a cause that would receive more attention in the form of General Assembly resolutions over the next twelve years than any other single issue during that period.
-The social witness of the Presbyterian churches has not relied on the passage of E.R.A. as a necessary Constitutional guarantee of legal equality.
+When the PCUS threw its weight behind the E.R.A., it joined the UPC in supporting a cause that would receive more attention in the form of General Assembly resolutions over the next 12 years than any other single issue.
+The social witness of the Presbyterian churches has not relied on the passage of the E.R.A. as a necessary Constitutional guarantee of legal equality.
 The Assemblies have also endorsed means by which to arrive at full social equality for women.

-The 1975 UPC Assembly took on sexism in the military.
-The 1976 PCUS Assembly expressed its admiration of the goals of the U.N.
+The 1975 UPC Assembly took on sexism in the military, the 1976 PCUS General Assembly expressed its admiration of the goals of the U.N.
 International Decade for Women.
-In 1979 two resolutions were passed that called for an end to sexual and domestic violence and declared the unacceptability of sexual harassment in any form.
+In 1979, two resolutions were passed which called for an end to sexual and domestic violence and declared the unacceptability of sexual harassment in any form.

-The 1980s realized the fruits of increased women's issues advocacy that had developed through the 1970s.
+The 1980s are realizing the fruits of increased women's issues advocacy which developed through the 1970s.
 The 1981 PCUS Assembly recommitted itself to seeking women's equality.
-The 1982 UPC Assembly considered the special problems faced by women immigrants and the adverse effects of federal budget cuts on American women, while also opposing the "Family Protection Act" and its more than thirty regressive measures that would have eliminated federally funded legal aid for divorce and custody cases, denied funds for textbooks that portrayed women in other than the traditional family role, jeopardized the health, reproductive, and privacy rights of women by eliminating funding of contraceptive and abortion services, and limited support of legal services in areas of discrimination.
-(UPC, 1982, p.
-110) The 1983 Assembly, the first meeting of the reunited Presbyterian Church (U.S.A.), affirmed the urgency of the issue of the lack of economic justice for women, requested an exploration into "female sexual slavery" and violence against women, deplored all forms of exploitation, and upheld its firm support of greater reproductive freedom for women.
+The 1982 UPC Assembly considered the special problems faced by women immigrants and the adverse effects of federal budget cuts on American women, while also opposing the "Family Protection Act" and its more than 30 regressive measures which affected women most heavily.
+The 1983 Assembly, the first meeting of the reunited Presbyterian Church (U.S.A.), affirmed the urgency of the issue of the lack of economic justice for women, requested an exploration into female sexual slavery and violence, deplored all forms of exploitation and upheld its firm support of greater reproductive freedom for women.